Mohamed Soumaré

-Mohamed Soumaré (born 25 June 1996) is a Belgian professional footballer who plays as a striker for Belgian National Division 1 club RAAL La Louvière.
+Mohamed Soumaré (born 25 June 1996) is a Belgian professional footballer who plays as a striker for Challenger Pro League club Lokeren-Temse.

 Club career

 He scored his first goal after joining Melfi on loan in 2016 during his debut match against Catanzaro.

 In March 2021, Soumaré joined RAAL La Louvière after being a free agent for almost a year.

 Personal life

 Soumaré resumed his studies in engineering management at the Université libre de Bruxelles.
 He is married and has a daughter.